 If you’re planning a visit with your little one — here’s what’s included in children’s dentistry:

 Oral health exams: A first-time visit usually doesn’t take long.
-Our dentist will chat with you and ask questions about diet and habits that could impact your child’s oral health.
+One of our dentists will chat with you and ask questions about diet and habits that could impact your child’s oral health.
 They’ll also perform oral exams to evaluate the health of their mouth.
-Depending on what age your child is, our dentist might do a knee-to-knee position to look inside their mouth.
+Depending on what age your child is, our dentists might do a knee-to-knee position to look inside their mouth.
 Here, your child will sit on your lap while the dentist and you sit in front of each other in a knee-to-knee position.
 Your child will be facing you, then will lower their head toward the dentist’s lap.

 Gum disease management: If your child has mild gum disease, we can help assess and treat this.
 We’ll also provide tips to minimize tartar buildup and advice on diet and habits.
 Mild gum disease is reversible with good dental care habits.